Last Updated @ 19:08 (CET) on 24/02/2021

 On March 13, International flights and trains were suspended.
 On March 15, domestic flights were also suspended.

-On March 17, the European Union is set to shut down all Schengen Area Borders, as an extreme measure to prevent the Coronavirus from further spreading in the borderless area.
-The European countries have discussed today the idea of introducing a ban on entry to the 26-state Schengen passport-free travel zone, which would cover all non-essential visits from third countries, with exemptions including for citizens of the Schengen area, people familiar with the work.
+On March 17, the European Union shut down all Schengen Area Borders, as an extreme measure to prevent the Coronavirus from further spreading in the borderless area.
+The European countries have discussed today the idea of introducing a ban on entry to the 26-state Schengen passport-free travel zone, which would cover all non-essential visits from third countries, with some exemptions including for citizens of the Schengen area.

-Polish Border Control has officially listed exceptions for people entering Poland:
+Polish Border Control has officially listed the following exceptions for people entering Poland: